ilonashkil/sql_portfolio/Data_Cleaning_Project/README.md

 # Nashville Housing Data Cleaning Project

 This project involves cleaning and standardizing a dataset of Nashville housing sales data.
 The dataset contains information on housing sales from 2013 to 2018 and is provided in CSV format.
+The full dataset can be found [here](https://github.com/AlexTheAnalyst/PortfolioProjects/blob/main/Nashville%20Housing%20Data%20for%20Data%20Cleaning.xlsx).

 The goal of this project is to perform various data cleaning tasks on the dataset to ensure data consistency, standardize date formats, populate missing data, and remove duplicates.